 Air quality can be impacted by emissions from a range of sources, including transport, industry, agricultural and urban activities.
 The resources sector contributes to these emissions and understands the need to minimise air quality impacts resulting from operations for the health of communities and the environment.

-Of all the emissions, dust (also known as particulate matter) is a key focus for communities and the Government due to the potential impact it can have on human health and amenity.
-Dust is microscopic balls that come in a number of forms and sizes.
+Dust is a key focus for communities and the Government due to the potential impact it can have on human health and amenity.
+Dust is small particles (also known as particulate matter), which come from a range of different sources.
+Dust can take a number of forms and sizes.
 For environmental and health purposes, dust is usually described by size:

 - >PM10: Particle sized 10 microns in diameter and greater;